 Note: The tax credits appeal process is different in Northern Ireland.
 Use the Appeals Service Northern Ireland.

 The kind of things people complain about include unreasonable delays or the way they got treated.
 You have an option to complain online if you have a Government Gateway account.

 You can also write to the Tax Credit Office or call them.
 Note that telephoning about tax credit complaints usually gets dealt with quicker.

 When you make the complaint, be sure to write the heading word 'complaint' on your letter and include:

 In this case you should ask the Tax Credit Office to review their response and send you a final decision.
-If you still unhappy with a final decision you can get further help from the Independent Adjudicator.
+If you are still unhappy with the final decision you can get further help from the Independent Adjudicator.

-If the result proves to be a mistake made by the Tax Credit Office you may be able to claim costs for phone calls or postage.
+Note: If the result proves to be a mistake made by the Tax Credit Office you may be able to claim costs for your phone calls or postage.

-Tax Credits Appeal, Complaints, Disputes, and Disagreements Procedures
+Tax Credits Appeals, Complaints, Disputes, and Disagreements Procedures